asya-achimova/asya-achimova.github.io/_pages/talks.md

 ## 2024

 Achimova, A., Franke, M., & M.V.
 Butz.
+Production and interpretation of indirect utterances.
+Paper to be presented at the _5th Experimental Pragmatics in Italy Conference_.
+Venice.
+Upcoming.

+Achimmova, A., Franke, M., & M.V.
+Butz.
+Inferring the meaning of indirect utterances.
+Paper presented at the _Linguistics of Political Discourse_ Summer School.
+Graz, Austria.
+July 2, 2024

+Achimova, A., Franke, M., & M.V.
+Butz.
 Probing the state of common ground through indirectness.
 Paper presented at the conference _Common Ground in linguistics: from its construction to its role in mapping meaning_.
 Paris, Nanterre.
 April 25, 2024

 Achimova, A.,  van Os, M., Demberg, V., & M.V.
 Butz.
 Event predictability affects production of anaphoric references.
 Paper to be presented at _DGfS Annual Meeting 2024.
 Work group: Naturalistic approaches to reference_.
 Bochum.
 February 29, 2024